conestack/cone.app/docs/source/plugins.rst

 Plugins
 =======

-As explained in the :doc:`Quickstart <quickstart>` documentation, application extensions are organized by plugins, shipping with related application models, tiles and resources.
+As explained in the :doc:`Getting Started <quickstart>` documentation, applications are organized by plugins, shipping with related application models, tiles and resources.

 ``cone.app`` provides a set of hooks for plugins to extend and customize the